elephantscale/es-training-new/terraform/slides/managing-terraform-state.md

     * When making changes to your infrastructure, it’s a best practice to isolate different environments
     * When making a change in a testing or staging environment
         * be sure that there is no way you can accidentally break production
-* How can you isolate your changes if all of your infrastructure is defined in the same Terraform state file?

 ---
 ## Separate Environments